Sam772/Clash/README.md

 - Added new unit stats
 - Added new unit types
 - Added a terrain interaction feature
+- Added a skills feature
 - Added a chatbox
 - Added terrain backgrounds to each map
 - Updated the camera
-- Currently adding skills feature

 ### Other
 - Gameplay bug fixes